 WebRTC: Revolutionizing Real-Time Communication

 WebRTC (Web Real-Time Communication) has transformed how we think about real-time communication on the web.
-As someone deeply involved in building VideoSDK, I’ve witnessed firsthand how this technology has revolutionized digital interactions.
+Having spent years building real-time communication infrastructure, I’ve witnessed firsthand how this technology has revolutionized digital interactions.

 What Makes WebRTC Special?